psk264/rock-paper-scissors/README.md

 ## END OF README

-(**Note - I understand this should not be part of readme but I wanted to document the steps when we did this exercise during class for future referenc**)
+(**Note to Professor - I understand this should not be part of readme but I wanted to document the steps when we did this exercise during class for future referenc**)
 ### This block can be ignored: Details of how this repo came to be
 commit 1 - setup repo
 * _step 1: Create repo on github_